A Trick of the Tail: Tour

 Even after the album had been completed, Collins was unhappy about leaving the drumkit to sing lead, and the band were unsure he would be comfortable as frontman on tour.
 The group decided to try anyway, and needed someone to drum while Collins was singing.
-Collins insisted on choosing the touring drummer himself, selecting Bill Bruford, with whom he had already worked in Brand X. Collins continued to drum during instrumental sections.
+Collins insisted on choosing the touring drummer himself; he selected former Yes and King Crimson drummer Bill Bruford, with whom he had already worked in Brand X. Collins continued to drum during instrumental sections.

 The new line-up rehearsed in Dallas for a North American tour, which began in London, Ontario.
 Collins was nervous about what to say to the audience between songs, so Rutherford and Hackett helped with some announcements.
-Unlike Gabriel's theatrical approach, Collins developed a humorous rapport with the audience, and it was immediately successful.
-Audiences were happy to hear Collins sing old material such as "Supper's Ready" in concert, and the resulting tour raised Genesis' profile in the US, where they had been relatively unknown while Gabriel was in the band.
+Unlike Gabriel's theatrical approach, Collins developed a humorous rapport with the audience, which was immediately successful.
+Audiences were happy to hear Collins sing old material such as "Supper's Ready" in concert, and the resulting tour raised Genesis' profile in the US, where they had previously been relatively unknown.

 Track listing

-This is the first Genesis album to credit songwriters individually, as opposed to the band as a whole.
+A Trick of the Tail was the first Genesis album to credit songwriters individually, as opposed to the band as a whole.